scriptfoundry/CompassDemo/README.md

 ## The steps

+All of these steps can be loaded via Git.
+You just need to do a `git checkout [tag]` and then clean out any extraneous files by doing a `git clean --force`.

 ### 1. `step1` -- Unstyled content

+    # Check out the code from git
+    git checkout step1
+    git clean --force

 This is a completely unstyled page with a handful of somewhat semantic HTML navigation elements.
 There is a file folder full of images, only one of which is actually used.
 There is no CSS and at this point, no Compass/Sass.